ZachChristensen28/pihole_dns_app/README.md

 ----------- | ----------- | ----------------
 Pihole - Create DHCP Lease Lookup | Only needs to be run once.
 This will create the initial lookup for DHCP leases.
 Defaults to the last 7 days. | None
-Pihole - DHCP Leases Lookup - Gen | Recurring search to keep DHCP leases up to date. | Runs Hourly
+Pihole - DHCP Leases Lookup - Gen | Recurring search to keep DHCP leases up to date. | Runs Hourly Pihole - DHCP Remove Old Leases (Optional) | This search will remove leases that have not been updated for a period of time.
+The default is two weeks. | Once per day

 ### Update Default Macro